Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. We must also change the Name Property Value of each label sequentially so that we can easily address each label in Programs to change their caption values to display the Employee's name.

-9. Select Paste from Edit Menu to create a copy of the Label.
+9. Select Paste from the Edit Menu to create a copy of the Label.

-10. Click and drag the new label and place it to the right of the first label.
-Don't worry about the misalignment of the labels, we will arrange them easily later.
+10. Click and drag the new label to place it to the right of the first label.
+Don't worry about the misalignment of the labels; we will arrange them easily later.

 11. Repeat the Paste action to create another eighteen labels.